NIGMS Funds 27 Institutional Development Awards in Fiscal Year 2017

 List of Allowable Major Equipment for Alteration and Renovation Projects of IDeA Program [PDF, 352KB]

 Environmental influences on Child Health Outcomes (ECHO) Program

 The Institutional Development Award (IDeA) program builds research capacities in states that historically have had low levels of NIH funding by supporting basic, clinical, and translational research; faculty development; and infrastructure improvements.
 The program also enhances the ability of investigators to compete successfully for additional research funding and serves the research needs of medically underserved communities.

 Shaded are the 23 states and territory eligible for IDeA funding.

-The IDeA program has four main components:
+The IDeA program has five main components: